aftabaalam800/Cognifyz-internship/README.md

 # Data Analyst Internship at Cognifyz

 ## Overview
-This repository contains the projects and analyses I completed during my Data Analysis internship at Cognifyz Technologies from [Start Date] to [End Date].
+This repository contains the projects and analyses I completed during my Data Analysis internship at Cognifyz Technologies from 15-09-2024 to 15-10-2024.
 Cognifyz is a leading technology company specializing in data science, artificial intelligence (AI), machine learning (ML), and data analytics tools.
 Throughout my internship, I focused on applying data-driven insights to enhance business solutions.

 ## Internship Highlights
 - **Company:** Cognifyz Technologies